-On Tuesday, March 30, 2021, representatives from Lighthouse Youth and Family Services will share their lessons learned in developing and implementing the Watch Me Rise (WMR) program with young adults experiencing homelessness in Hamilton County, OH.
-The WMR program utilized the defining principles and four phases of the High Fidelity Wraparound process to help homeless young adults identify their goals and needs and develop a team of formal and natural supporters.
-For more details about the project and intervention, see project summary.
+On March 30, 2021, representatives from Lighthouse Youth and Family Services shared lessons learned in developing and implementing the Watch Me Rise (WMR) program with young adults experiencing homelessness in Hamilton County, OH.
+The WMR program utilized the defining principles and four phases of the High Fidelity Wraparound process to help homeless young adults identify their goals and needs and develop a team of formal and natural supports.
+For more details about the project and intervention, see the project summary.

 Interested in learning more about the Youth At-Risk of Homelessness (YARH) program?
 Visit the Children’s Bureau Discretionary Grants webpage and read the project summary for each grantee.
 The Children's Bureau funded the YARH multiphase grant program to build the evidence base on what works to prevent homelessness among youth and young adults who have been involved with the child welfare system.